When Did the Opioid Epidemic Start?

 As the opioid epidemic began from the use and eventual misuse of prescription painkillers, addiction has affected people in all demographics.
 There are no significant differences based on race or income.
 Whites, Blacks, Hispanics, rich, poor, and middle class are all subject to use, abuse, and addiction.

-Obviously, with these numbers of fatal and non-fatal overdoses, the cost of the opioid epidemic is high.
+Without a doubt, with the number of fatal and non-fatal overdoses, the cost of the opioid epidemic is very high.
 Not only is there a high cost due to overdose, there are other health concerns as well.
 Many people have taken to using opioids intravenously as the “high” hits faster and stronger through injection.
 A negative side effect of intravenous drug use is the spread of Hepatitis C and HIV.
 This spread is due to the sharing of needles.
 With the various health concerns associated with opioid addiction, the Center for Disease Control and Prevention estimates that the opioid crisis is costing us $78.5 billion or more per year.

 Addressing the Opioid Epidemic